 “Customers who are fully engaged represent a 23% higher share in profitability, revenue and relationship growth.”
 Gallup

 The ultimate goal of your customer engagement strategy is to encourage customers to involve themselves with your brand, up to the point of becoming the brand advocates.
 But let’s start small.

 The rise of digital platforms such as Shopify and BigCommerce empowered growth in every industry and every niche.
 Today it is easy for everyone to quick start a small business.
 Having in mind that almost all industries are crowded with clicks and conversions, the acquisition of new customers is harder than ever.
 With so many different brands to choose from, companies must find ways to engage with customers in between the purchase to strengthen the bond.

-Gallup research shows that a fully-engaged customer represents 23% more revenue than average.
-Having that said, companies with engaged customers have a more steady revenue stream and organic growth.
+According to Gallup study, companies with engaged customers have a more steady revenue stream and organic growth.
 Long-term, these brands hold the strategic advantage of investing more in the acquisition of new target audiences and customers.

 More importantly, the Gallup study supports the connection between how engaged are your customers and how profitable your business is, and will be in the future.

 The three items of the Gallup CE3 are: